 Florida Families is an emerging 501(c)(3) public charity; we are not part of any government agency or the legal profession.
-While we welcome and actively collaborate with constituents across government, business, and other nonprofits, we are free from the ingrained expectations of divorce industry stakeholders.
+While we welcome and actively collaborate with communities of faith and other charitable organizations, we are free from the ingrained expectations of divorce industry stakeholders.

 Naïve parents first step foot in family court, trusting that the court will protect their rights and their children's rights, believing this is how the courts work, which is not true.
 Little do they know that family courts routinely violate due process and equal protection rights to pit parents against each other for money in the name of children.

 A favored parent is selected.
 Judges ignore evidence but welcome dramatic stories.
 Evidentiary hearings are rare, and there are no jury trials.
 Family court orders are, therefore, often based on emotion and prejudice, not facts.

 While justice should be for everyone, violation, and injustice are the norm in family court.
 Most litigants cannot afford an attorney for the months or years required and must represent themselves.

 Family courts view any change in a noncustodial parent’s financial circumstances after divorce with intense suspicion.
 For example, Florida family courts will reduce child support orders only if the noncustodial parent can prove the impossible - that their change in circumstances was not only unpredictable and unpreventable, but permanent.
 Imagine if the Internal Revenue Service levied a fixed tax obligation based upon your income in your best year and declared that to be your taxable income every year!